 Therefore, \(0.d_1d_2d_3\ldots\) represents a unique number \(x \coloneqq \sup_{n\in

-\N} D_n \in [0,1]\text{.}\) As \(x\) is a supremum, then \(D_n \leq x\text{.}\) Take \(m \in \N\text{.}\) If \(m < n\text{,}\) then \(D_m - D_n \leq 0\text{.}\) If \(m > n\text{,}\) then computing as above
+\N} D_n \in [0,1]\text{.}\) As \(x\) is a supremum, \(D_n \leq x\text{.}\) Take \(m \in \N\text{.}\) If \(m < n\text{,}\) then \(D_m - D_n \leq 0\text{.}\) If \(m > n\text{,}\) then computing as above

 We move on to the second item.
-Take any \(x \in (0,1]\text{.}\) First let us tackle the existence.
-For convenience, let \(D_0 \coloneqq 0\text{.}\) Then, \(D_0 < x \leq D_0 + {10}^{-0}\text{.}\) Suppose we defined the digits \(d_1,d_2,\ldots,d_n\text{,}\) and that \(D_k < x \leq D_k + {10}^{-k}\text{,}\) for \(k=0,1,2,\ldots,n\text{.}\) We need to define \(d_{n+1}\text{.}\)
+Take any \(x \in (0,1]\text{.}\) First, we tackle the existence.
+For convenience, let \(D_0 \coloneqq 0\text{.}\) Then, \(D_0 < x \leq D_0 + {10}^{-0}\text{.}\) Suppose we have defined the digits \(d_1,d_2,\ldots,d_n\text{,}\) and that \(D_k < x \leq D_k + {10}^{-k}\text{,}\) for \(k=0,1,2,\ldots,n\text{.}\) We need to define \(d_{n+1}\text{.}\)

 By the Archimedean property of the real numbers, find an integer \(j\) such that \(x-D_n \leq j {10}^{-(n+1)}\text{.}\) Take the least such \(j\) and obtain

-Let \(d_{n+1} \coloneqq j-1\text{.}\) As \(D_n < x\text{,}\) then \(d_{n+1} = j-1 \geq 0\text{.}\) On the other hand, since \(x-D_n \leq {10}^{-n}\text{,}\) we have that \(j\) is at most 10, and therefore \(d_{n+1} \leq 9\text{.}\) So \(d_{n+1}\) is a decimal digit.
-Since \(D_{n+1} = D_n + d_{n+1} {10}^{-(n+1)}\) add \(D_n\) to the inequality (1.3) above:
+Let \(d_{n+1} \coloneqq j-1\text{.}\) As \(D_n < x\text{,}\) we have \(d_{n+1} = j-1 \geq 0\text{.}\) On the other hand, since \(x-D_n \leq {10}^{-n}\text{,}\) we have that \(j\) is at most 10, and therefore \(d_{n+1} \leq 9\text{.}\) So \(d_{n+1}\) is a decimal digit.
+Since \(D_{n+1} = D_n + d_{n+1} {10}^{-(n+1)}\text{,}\) add \(D_n\) to the inequality (1.3) above:

-Consider \(D_{n} < x \leq D_{n} + {10}^{-n}\text{.}\) As \(D_n < x\) for all \(n\text{,}\) then \(\sup \{ D_n : n \in \N \} \leq x\text{.}\) The second inequality for \(D_n\) implies
+Consider \(D_{n} < x \leq D_{n} + {10}^{-n}\text{.}\) As \(D_n < x\) for all \(n\text{,}\) we have \(\sup \{ D_n : n \in \N \} \leq x\text{.}\) The second inequality for \(D_n\) implies

 \begin{equation}